By Lori Staff

 At Ideas Collide, we have a program called Leading Forward.
 Six individuals are chosen annually for a five-month intensive training where they learn and practice techniques to become better leaders.
 All employees who are interested can apply to the program.
 As a recent program graduate myself, I can’t wait to take these new skills into my workday.

-Leading without a title can truly change traditional workplace hierarchies for the better.
+Leading in the workplace without a title can truly change traditional workplace hierarchies for the better.
 In today’s fast-paced business environment, such old structures are now often seen as growth impediments.
 At the same time, self-service technologies such as social media, mobility, and the cloud encourage more collaborative activities.
 In this new environment, leadership becomes increasingly fluid, a project or task successfully led by individuals without formal titles or specific authority.
 People can rise to the challenge, be confident they have what’s needed, and be empowered to lead out.

 We all have varied skills, many of which remain dormant because they’re just not utilized.
 And by leading without authority, our respective talents can solve problems and lead others toward solutions.